To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 |Monthly Credit Score Tracking|

 Does LifeLock work?
-These customers have first-hand experience with LifeLock.
+We’ve got some first-hand experience with it, as do our readers.
 Read about their experiences below.

 Hear about Casey’s scary experience and how LifeLock helped him.